 - Cross-functional teams collaborate in the system to accelerate test execution and eliminate downtime.

-- Smart defect management automates monitoring and provides proactive notifications for rapid resolution and improved quality assurance.
+- Smart defect management automates monitoring and proactive notifications for rapid resolution and improved quality assurance.

-With agile-ready Test Dynamix, everyone across the enterprise is meeting the same testing standard.
-Everyone collaborates on the same system.
-Testing and data silos are eliminated as the business works not only faster but better and more efficiently.
+With agile-ready Test Dynamix, testing processes are standardized, everyone collaborates on the same system, and silos are eliminated.
+As a result, the business works not only faster, but better.